leolaurindo/gixt/docs/cli-usage.md

    - `owner/name` -> match owner + filename basename or full filename (extension allowed).
 Add `--desc-lookup` to also match exact descriptions.
    - bare `name` -> match filename basename or full filename (extension allowed) (or exact description when `--desc-lookup`).
 4. Live `owner/name` lookup with `--user-lookup/-u` (uses `gh api /users/<owner>/gists`, 100 per page, `--user-pages/-p` pages, default 2).
 Matches filename basenames or full filenames; add `--desc-lookup` for exact descriptions.
+5. Platform preference: when multiple matches share the same basename **and** are all platform-specific shell types, gixt prefers your OS variant (`.bat/.cmd/.ps1` on Windows, `.sh/.bash/.zsh` elsewhere).
+Mixed platform + neutral extensions (e.g., `.sh` vs `.py`) remain ambiguous—disambiguate with `owner/name.ext` or an alias.
 5. Ambiguities produce an error with counts; otherwise gixt says it could not resolve the identifier and suggests indexing or `-u`.

 Descriptions are never used unless `--desc-lookup` is set, and description matching is exact (case-insensitive trim).